camyacodes/readme-generator/README.md

 ## Installation
 This project requires node.js.
 Once in the command-line, run npm init and then npm install inquirer.
 ## Usage
-Run node app.js at th root of your project and answer the prompted questions.
+Run node app.js at the root of your project and answer the prompted questions.
 ## License
 This application is covered by the MIT license.
 ## Contributing
 Contributor Covenant Code of Conduct
 ## Tests
-No Tests
+No tests included
 ## Questions
 Email me with any questions: code@code.com<br /><br />
 Find me on GitHub: (https://github.com/camyacodes)<br />